 NATIONAL MIDDLE CHILD DAY

 Each year on August 12th, National Middle Child Day honors that in-between child in the family.
-Depending on the size of the family, sometimes more than one falls between the firstborn and baby of the family.
+Larger families celebrate more than one middle child, too!

 Many believe birth order plays a pivotal role in the personalities of children.
-The Middle Child Syndrome states that the first-born is often the leader and the role-player.
+The Middle Child Syndrome describes the firstborn as the leader and the role-player.
 Meanwhile, the youngest one earns the title of the baby family.
 Therefore, the middle child’s role remains undefined.

-Birth order is known to contribute to the Big Five personality traits: extroversion, neuroticism, agreeableness, conscientiousness, and openness to experience.
-One personality study claims that middle children tend to be artistic and creative.
+Birth order may contribute to the Big Five personality traits, too: extroversion, neuroticism, agreeableness, conscientiousness, and openness to experience.
+One personality study also claims that middle children tend to be artistic and creative.

 HOW TO OBSERVE #NationalMiddleChildDay